Best Restaurants in RomeCatarina Belova/Shutterstock.com

 Gabriella Clare Marino/Unsplash

-La PergolaOn top of the Rome Cavalieri Hotel, La Pergola – an award-winning restaurant with three Michelin stars – offers not only exquisite, gourmet Italian fare but also a breathtaking panoramic view over the city of Rome.
-The wine cellar contains over 50,000 bottles of wine, and as for the accompanying water, there are over 25 different kinds to choose from.
+La PergolaOn top of the Rome Cavalieri Hotel, La Pergola — an award-winning restaurant with three Michelin stars — offers not only exquisite, gourmet Italian fare but also a breathtaking panoramic view over the city of Rome, along with a wine cellar containing over 50,000 bottles of wine.

 Read More...Address: Via Alberto Cadlolo 101, Rome